Safeguarding our students

 Langley Grammar School Safeguarding Team

-Contact details for the safeguarding team can be found in the Safeguarding and Child Protection Policy.
-To contact a member of the team in an emergency please phone the school Reception on 01753 598300.
+Individual contact details for the safeguarding team leaders can be found in the Safeguarding and Child Protection Policy.

 What do we mean by safeguarding?